AriFordsham/GHCWiki/records/overloaded-record-fields/design.md

 # [OverloadedRecordFields](records/overloaded-record-fields) design

-**This page describes the design of the `OverloadedRecordFields` extension, as implemented.
-It is targeted at GHC power users.**
+**This page describes the design of the `OverloadedRecordFields` extension, as implemented in 2013.
+It has been superseded by the [2015 redesign](records/overloaded-record-fields/redesign), but may be useful for background context.**

 Separate [notes on the implementation](records/overloaded-record-fields/implementation) are available, but not necessarily comprehensible.
 See the [OverloadedRecordFields overview page](records/overloaded-record-fields) for information about the history and current status of the extension.